Table of Contents

 - Primary CNS vasculitis: This vasculitis is entirely present in the CNS and causes a range of symptoms over multiple lesions.

-The Symptoms of Different Strokes
+Symptoms of Different Strokes

 The description of sudden symptoms is the most important aspect of anamnesis.
 The anamnesis must also include the exact point in time at which the symptoms began.

 Larger infarct areas often entail cortical defects.
-One example of this is aphasia for cortical infarctions of the left hemisphere, and neglect of the left half of the body (= left-sided neglect) for cortical infarctions of the right hemisphere.
+One example of this is aphasia for cortical infarctions of the left hemisphere, and neglect of the left half of the body (left-sided neglect) for cortical infarctions of the right hemisphere.

 The affected vascular territory determines the symptoms

-Ischaemia in the A. cerebri anterior
+Ischemia in the anterior cerebral artery

-Ischaemia in the A. cerebri posterior
+Ischemia in the posterior cerebral artery

-A.vertebralis and A.basilaris supply the posterior 2/5th of the cerebrum, part of cerebellum and the brain stem.Ischaemia in these arteries may result in following morbidities.
+The vertebral and basilar arteries supply the posterior two-fifths of the cerebrum, part of the cerebellum, and the brain stem.
+Ischemia in these arteries may result in morbidities.

 Carotid artery stenosis